minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

 Plugins for OpenKAT: boefjes, whiskers and bits
 ===============================================

 OpenKAT is modular and can be easily extended.
-This guide provides a first step for the development of new plugins: boefjes that scan, whiskers that collect objects, and bits that contain businessrules.
+This guide provides a first step for the development of new plugins:

+- boefjes that scan

+- whiskers that collect objects

+- bits that contain businessrules

 OpenKAT comes with a KATalog of boefjes, which can be viewed through the front end of the system.
 The premise is that all information is processed and stored in the smallest unit, ensuring the modular nature of OpenKAT.